stfbk/micro-id-gym/README.md

 ```
 node app
 ```
-Visit `localhost:2020` to start using MIG framework webapp.
+Visit `localhost:2020` to start using MIG tool webapp.
 A dashboard for the configuration is presented.
 Here you can customize the ports where the System Under Test (SUT) and the tools will run.
 At the end of the configuration, click on the button *Download scenario and tools* to generate a folder with the customized SUT and tools.
 Following the instructions provided by the webapp and available also in the `README` file inside the folder, you can run the testing environment.